Dylan-Morrissey/MoogleGaps/README.md

 * **Daniel Collins**
 * **Dylan Morrissey**

-This was a Team project completed as part of my studies in the WIT I.o.T Degreee
+This was a Team project completed as part of our Study in WIT.